CESSProject/doc-v2/concepts/blockchain-core/off-chain-worker.md

-# Off-chain Operations

-There is often a need to query and/or process off-chain data before it can be included in the on-chain state.
-The conventional way of doing this is through oracles.
-Oracles are external services that typically listen to blockchain events and trigger tasks accordingly.
+There is often a need to query and/or process off-chain data before it can be included in the on-chain state and typically via oracles.
+Oracles are external services that listen to blockchain events and trigger tasks accordingly.
 When these tasks are completed their results will be submitted back to the blockchain using transactions.
 Even though this approach works out, it still has several flaws with respect to security, scalability, and infrastructure efficiency.

-To make the off-chain data integration more secure and more efficient, Substrate provides the following off-chain features:
+Substrate provides off-chain feature in the following ways.

-- Off-chain worker subsystem allows executions of long-time running and possibly non-deterministic tasks, such as web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.

-- Off-chain worker allows to execute tasks that requires longer time than the block execution time.
-If the processing time of business logic may reach the upper limit, an off-chain worker would be a suitable candidate solution.
+First, **off-chain worker** subsystem allows executions of long-time running and possibly non-deterministic tasks, such as web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc. Off-chain worker allows to execute tasks that requires longer time than the block execution time.
+If the processing time of the business logic reach the block time limit, one possible solution could be using off-chain worker.

-**Off-chain Workers** have both read and write access to off-chain storage.
+Second, off-chain Workers have both read and write access to **off-chain storage**.
 The on-chain logic has write access via off-chain indexing but not read access.
 Off-chain storage allows different worker threads to communicate with each other, and stores user-/node- specific data that does not require consensus across the entire network.

-**Off-chain Indexing** allows the runtime, if opted-in, to write directly to the off-chain storage independently from Off-chain Workers.
+Third, **off-chain Indexing** allows the runtime, if opted-in, to write directly to the off-chain storage independently from Off-chain Workers.
 This serves as a local/temporary storage for on-chain logic and complement to its on-chain state.
 This means that if Off-chain Workers want to change the on-chain status, they need to call the transaction to make the change.
 If they want to cancel the gas fee for this transaction, using an unsigned transaction will become the preferred option.

 However, it should be noted that the execution of Off-chain Workers requires additional computer resources.
 If multiple Off-chain Workers are running unreasonably, it may cause the computer to stop operation.

-# Off-chain Worker
+# Principles

 Off-chain features run in their own wasm execution environment outside of the Substrate runtime.
 This separation of concerns ensures that block production is not impacted by long-running off-chain tasks.
 However, as the off-chain features are declared in the same code as the runtime, they can easily access on-chain state for their computations.